MarkCiliaVincenti/raaghu-docs/raaghu/docs/en/Raaghu-theme.md

 # Raaghu React Theme

 **Raaghu React Theme** is pre-installed in the Source code.
-So, no need to manually install it. npm package is directly installed in project level as you seen in root level **package.json** file and inside raaghumfe folder.
+So, no need to manually install it.

 ![package](images/raaghu-react-theme-package.png)